 Health coverage and medical costs can be costly for both citizens and non-citizens of the United States, and having a sufficient international student health insurance plan is beneficial when studying abroad.
 International medical insurance programs make it easier and more convenient to obtain quality health care in case of a medical emergency or illness.
 Not only is it simpler to find the right doctor and quality medical facilities when you have foreign student health insurance coverage, but you will be in a much better position to support yourself financially.
 Medical bills and expenses can lead to financial ruin without appropriate insurance, and preventing potential money stresses is easy by selecting the right international student health insurance plan.

-The GeoBlue health insurance policy offered through SUNY is mandatory for all international students and scholars enrolled at within the state system.
+The UnitedHealthcare health insurance policy offered through SUNY is mandatory for all international students and scholars enrolled at within the state system.
 International scholars with J-1 exchange/visitor, researcher, and professor visa status are also required to enroll in the policy, but are exempt if enrolled in the SUNY Graduate Assistant policy.
 Some students and scholars may be able to waive out of the program if they show proof of comparable major medical coverage.

 What is International Student Health Insurance?

 International student health insurance is for students who are studying away from their home country, and offers them access to health care and facilities.
 International medical insurance makes it much easier to receive quality health care and benefits from legitimate insurance providers, and can help save thousands of dollars in case of an emergency or illness.
 Medical expenses can be very costly, especially for those entering the United States on a temporary basis.
 In addition, many health care providers at colleges and universities can deny treatment if a student does not provide appropriate records of international student insurance coverage.